FOREX-China recovery pulls yen off four-week highs

 By Patrick Graham

-The 6 percent gain in Shanghai shares was enough to prompt some optimism from investors after a rough month dominated by the euro zone’s troubles with Greece and a drop of more than 30 percent in China’s main market indexes.
+The six percent gain in Shanghai shares was enough to prompt optimism from investors after a rough month dominated by the euro zone’s troubles with Greece and a drop of more than 30 percent in China’s main market indexes.

 Those elements were behind the biggest one-day push this year into the perceived safety of the yen on Wednesday.
-It fell just over half a percent in value to 121.475 yen per dollar in morning trade in Europe on Thursday.
+It had fallen only half a percent in value against the dollar in early European deals on Thursday.

 “China is definitely setting the tone for forex markets at the moment,” said Thu Lan Nguyen, G10 currency strategist with Commerzbank in Frankfurt.